michel4j/mxdc/docs/source/data.rst

     Wedge
         The wedge angle determines how much of a given run will be collected before proceeding to the next run when performing interleaved data collection strategies inverse beam or interleaved-MAD data acquisition.
 The default value of 360 degrees should be used otherwise.
+For example, to interleave 3 datasets A, B, C each into 3 slices will result in the following data collection sequence: A1, B1, C1, A2, B2, C2, A3, B3, C3.
+The wedge parameter can be different for each dataset but is not very meaningful if only collecting a single dataset at a time, unless the inverse beam parameter is active (see below).
+Also, the wedge parameter will be ignored if if it more than the total range of data collection.

     First Frame
         The index number of the first frame to be acquired.
 Usually 1.
 Subsequent frames will be numbered starting at